markomelko/hn-demo/README.md

-Small demo for project for a Hackernoon assignment.
+Small demo project for a given Hackernoon assignment.

 Created with Vite / React / Javascript